yuwie10/nih-awards/README.md

-# Analysis of NIH grants
+# Predicting amount of funding the NIH awarded research grants

 The National Institutes of Health (NIH) awards funds to grants related to public health research, and [comprehensive](https://github.com/yuwie10/nih-awards/blob/master/column-info/grant_col_info_all.csv) [information](https://github.com/yuwie10/nih-awards/blob/master/column-info/app_types.csv) regarding these grants funded by the NIH is publicly available and can be downloaded from [here](https://exporter.nih.gov/ExPORTER_Catalog.aspx).
 Ultimately we want to determine the likelihood a grant receives a certain amount of money, given the NIH decided to fund the proposal (the NIH is not required to publish data on proposals that are rejected).
 In today's highly competitive funding environment this information could be relevant to those submitting grant proposals.
 Our analysis will be limited to R01 grants, which are the major grants that fund research labs.
 The notebooks containing the full analysis are listed as follows:

 1. Downloading and cleaning [grant](download-clean-data.ipynb) and [principal investigator](cleaning-pi-info.ipynb) data
 2. [Scraping](scrape-grant-info.ipynb) grant information
-3. Initial [exploration](abstracts-EDA.ipynb) of R01 information
+3. Initial [exploration](abstracts-EDA.ipynb) of R01 information.
+We only have abstract information for grants from 2008 and later and will therefore only analyze grants from these years.
 4. [Analysis](abstracts-clustering-prediction.ipynb) of grant abstract text data and predictive modeling

 ## Unsupervised clustering of abstract text